bgarbin/toniq/GUIDELINES.md

 # Driver creation guidelines

-The goal of this tutorial is to present the general structure of the driver of this GitHub repository, in order for you to create your own drivers based on this structure, and make them available in this repository.
+The goal of this tutorial is to present the general structure of the drivers of this GitHub repository, in order for you to create your own drivers based on this structure, and make them available in this repository.

 ## Directory organization